• Skip to primary navigation

 Additional add-ins you may enjoy

-I think they would be really pretty with a sprinkle of cinnamon or nutmeg over the top of the glaze as well
+I think they would be really pretty with a sprinkle of spices like cinnamon or nutmeg over the top of the glaze as well

 Make a cream cheese frosting to go over the top instead of the glaze